dockerimages/docker-systemd/README.md

-# ubuntu-docker-systemd
+# ubuntu-systemd

-Based on [docker-systemd](https://github.com/dockerimages/docker-systemd), this is Ubuntu running systemd init system inside a container.
+Based on [docker-systemd](https://github.com/dockerimages/docker-systemd), this is Docker image with Ubuntu running systemd init system inside a container.

 ## Available tags